McClymonds High School: Sports

+McClymonds offers a variety of sports, including football, baseball, basketball, cross-country, track, tennis, and volleyball.
+Many of McClymonds athletes have prospered professionally, from basketball (Bill Russell, Paul Silas, Joe Ellis, Antonio Davis) and football (Wendell Hayes, Marcus Peters) to baseball (Frank Robinson, Vada Pinson, Curt Flood, Lee Lacy) and track (Jim Hines).

+Basketball

 The McClymonds varsity basketball team won a state Tournament of Champions held in 1978 at the Oracle Arena.

-McClymonds offers a variety of sports, including football, baseball, basketball, cross-country, track, tennis, and volleyball.
+On March 15, 2008, McClymonds achieved its first ever Division I state championship basketball win over Dominguez High School of Compton, California, 73–54, at the Arco Arena, as the culmination of their undefeated streak of 32 wins and no losses.

+Football

 On May 16, 2006, the Oakland City Council adopted a resolution, sponsored by Council Member Nancy J. Nadel (District 3), congratulating the McClymonds Football Team For Excellence in Athletics and Academics, recognizing that McClymonds High School had ranked #1 in the East Bay and Northern California as the high school with the most football players (9) attending Division I universities, under the direction of head football coach Alonzo Carter.
 McClymonds was the only high school in the nation that year with three Top 100 prospects, and, with only 600-650 students, ranked #1 in Northern California for Division I Signees, and ranked #2 in the State, behind Long Beach Poly, which had 5,000 students.

-On March 15, 2008, McClymonds achieved its first ever Division I state championship basketball win over Dominguez High School of Compton, California, 73-54, at the Arco Arena, as the culmination of their undefeated streak of 32 wins and no losses.
+The McClymonds varsity football team, led by captain Dwayne Washington, won the Division 5A state championship in January 2017.
+The Warriors defeated the La Jolla Country Day HS with a score or 20–17.
+The following year, McClymonds won a second consecutive state championship, defeating the Golden West High School Trailblazers in the California Division 5AA Football Championship 42–12.

+Facilities

 Chappell Hayes Health Center

 McClymonds' health center, founded by Children's Hospital doctor and UC Berkeley alumna Barbara Staggers, and named after activist Chappell Hayes, was opened in 2005.
 In creating the Health Center, Dr. Staggers partnered with Lisa Hardy, MD., Division Chief of Psychiatry at Children's, to ensure that mental health services would also be available to the school community.
 It serves McClymonds' students and alumni, and members of the West Oakland community.

-Groundwater contamination

-In February 2020, a report stated that groundwater beneath the tennis courts was contaminated with a cancer-causing chemical.
-However, the California Department of Toxic Substances concluded upon a thorough investigation that toxic substances "were not found in inside or outside air or in drinking/pool water.
-Because TCE and PCE are not present in inside or outside air at McClymonds High School, and because students and staff are not in contact with soil vapor or groundwater, DTSC concludes that students and staff are not at risk.”.
-The Site Investigation Report has been shared with the District and the community, and it has been deemed safe for individuals to return to campus as of June 2020.
+Library Innovation Technology center

+In 2023, McClymonds opened a Library Information Technology (LIT) center.
+The center was funded by local bond measures and includes a cafe, a library, a maker space, and an Africana center.

+According to Leah Jensen, who runs the center, McClymonds is one of only two Oakland Unified School District comprehensive high schools that have fully functional libraries.
+The center has a mural painted by Daniel Galvez which depicts images from Oakland and Black history, including Lake Merritt, Black cowboys, and people such as Angela Davis, Huey P. Newton, Barack Obama, Frank Robinson and Bill Russell.